w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 storage cost of submitting a large preimage could be pretty expensive.
 Allowing for the preimage submission to come as a separate transaction means that another account could submit the preimage for you and pay the fee for it.
-The example below demonstrates the creation of a preimage on Kusama (**the same procedure applies to Polkadot**).
-If you wanted to propose that a remark "Expect Chaos!" is added to the blockchain, the preimage hash would be `0x8ac3f722caf7677254e25ca4ad77d533ca893c7d2ad4009e258d749f2004ef94`.
+The example below demonstrates the creation of a preimage on Kusama (**the same procedure applies when OpenGov is live on Polkadot**).
+To propose that a remark "Expect Chaos!" be added to the blockchain, the preimage hash would be `0x8ac3f722caf7677254e25ca4ad77d533ca893c7d2ad4009e258d749f2004ef94`.

 ![submit preimage](../assets/governance/opengov-submit-preimage.png)